Deliveroo: Competition

 Deliveroo's main competitors are Just Eat and Uber Eats.
-In 2021, Deliveroo expanded it UK population coverage to 77% compared to 53% at the end of 2020.
-However, its market share remains behind that of Just Eat.
+In 2021, Deliveroo expanded its UK population coverage to 77% compared to 53% at the end of 2020.

-Deliveroo has made public its goal to build a leading market positions (#1 or strong #2) in every market in which it operates.
-In 2022, it announced it was proposing to consult on ending its operations in the Netherlands, citing that "it would require a disproportionate level of investment, with uncertain returns, to reach and sustain a top-tier market position."
+Deliveroo has made public its goal to build a leading market position (#1 or strong #2) in every market in which it operates.
+As a result of that goal, it ended its operations in the Netherlands on 30 November 2022, citing that "it would require a disproportionate level of investment, with uncertain returns, to reach and sustain a top-tier market position".

-Number of employees

-According to its 2021 annual report, Deliveroo employs 3,108 staff worldwide.
-It also works with 180,000 self-employed riders.

 Layoffs or redundancies

-In April 2020, Deliveroo made 15% of the workforce redundant, citing Covid-19 as the reason, even though the number of orders was at an all-time high.
+In April 2020, Deliveroo made 15% of the workforce redundant, citing COVID-19 as the reason.

-In Feb 2023, Deliveroo made 9% of the workforce redundant, as it continued to outsource jobs to the India HQ in Hyderabad.
+In Feb 2023, Deliveroo made 9% of the workforce redundant, with CEO Will Shu saying the reason was having “in recent years we grew our headcount very quickly.
+This was a response to unprecedented growth rates supported by Covid-related tail winds.
+I should have had a more balanced approach to headcount growth."